discoveryjs/discovery/README.md

 ## Related projects

-- [JsonDiscovery](https://github.com/discoveryjs/browser-extension-json-discovery) – Chrome extension built on Discovery which allows you to discover a JSON documents and make beautiful reports on the fly
+- [JsonDiscovery](https://github.com/discoveryjs/browser-extension-json-discovery) – Chrome extension built on Discovery which allows you to discover a JSON documents and make reports on the fly

 ## Examples